nexus-codes/Scoop-Spotify/README.md

 All of the above packages can be updated through Scoop.

-**If you don't care about reading any of this** and just want a quick way to install ad-blocked Spotify with the Default theme, genius-spicetify and developer tools, copy and paste this into
+**If you don't care about reading any of this** and just want a quick way to install ad-blocked Spotify with the Default theme, and developer tools, copy and paste this into
 PowerShell:

 ```powershell